 International applicants are required to demonstrate proficiency in English.
 An IELTS score of 6.0 (with no element below 5.5) is proof of this.

 As part of the course preparation, you will attend an intensive one-week session prior to the start of the course.
 This session will review basic statistics and database concepts, plus an overview of either Python or R programming for data analysis.

-This degree has been partially-accredited by BCS, The Chartered Institute for IT.
+This degree is partially-accredited by BCS, the Chartered Institute for IT.
 A partially accredited degree provides a valuable contribution towards professional membership and evidencing breadth of knowledge.
 Some employers give preference to applicants who have accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 The minimum requirement is a second class division honours degree or equivalent in any discipline, with previous demonstrable mathematical aptitude e.g. (A-level or BTEC Mathematics).

 We welcome applications from students who may not have formal/traditional entry criteria but who have relevant experience or the ability to pursue the course successfully.

 The Accreditation of Prior Learning (APL) process could help you to make your work and life experience count.
 The APL process can be used for entry onto courses or to give you exemptions from parts of your course.

 Two forms of APL may be used for entry: the Accreditation of Prior Certificated Learning (APCL) or the Accreditation of Prior Experiential Learning (APEL).